 The center was founded in 1990 through the generous bequest of Colorado Law alumnus, Ira C. Rothgerber.
 Professor Melissa Hart has been the Director of the White Center since 2010.
 One of Professor Hart's major goals has been to expand the Center’s public visibility by instituting three new public outreach efforts:

 - Colorado Law Constitution Day Project: This project launched in September 2011 and enables Colorado Law students and professors, along with area lawyers, to visit high school classrooms in honor of Constitution Day.

 - Marshall-Brennan Constitutional Literacy Project: Through the Marshall-Brennan Project, upper-level Colorado Law students partner with public school teachers in underserved high schools to teach a course about the Constitution and the Bill of Rights.
 The project exposes high school students to higher education opportunities and encourages them to participate in a moot court competition hosted at Colorado Law each spring.

 - Ira C. Rothgerber Jr. Conference: Each year, the Rothgerber Conference brings scholars to Colorado for a discussion of timely questions of constitutional significance.
-The 26th Annual Rothgerber Constitution Law Conference, “Listeners and the First Amendment,” will take place on Friday, April 14, 2017, and will address the topic of “Truth, Lies, and the Constitution.”
+The 26th Annual Rothgerber Constitution Law Conference, “Listeners and the First Amendment,” will take place on Friday, April 13, 2018 from 8:30 am-3:30 pm.